-Wyndham wrote The Chrysalids in the 1950s, after the atrocities of World War II and in the midst of the Cold War, and the ideologies espoused by the Wanukians and the Zealanders are similar to those of real-world groups at that time.
-The Wanukian’s insistence on racial purity is similar to that of the Nazis, while the decision to segregate Blasphemies into a specific area is reminiscent of both Nazi concentration camps and the racially-driven segregation occurring in the American South at the time.
-Indeed, like the sterilization of Blasphemies by the Wanukians, the disenfranchisement of African Americans in the South was largely based on the physical appearance of those who were attacked.
+Wyndham wrote The Chrysalids in the 1950s, after the atrocities of World War II and in the midst of the Cold War, and the ideologies espoused by the Waknukians and the Zealanders are similar to those of real-world groups at that time.
+The Waknukian’s insistence on racial purity is similar to that of the Nazis, while the decision to segregate Blasphemies into a specific area is reminiscent of both Nazi concentration camps and the racially-driven segregation occurring in the American South at the time.
+Indeed, like the sterilization of Blasphemies by the Waknukians, the disenfranchisement of African Americans in the South was largely based on the physical appearance of those who were attacked.
 David and the others with the ability to think-together, however, are persecuted for their thoughts and beliefs—an oppression similar to that suffered by the Jews during the Holocaust.
-Wyndham’s novel is a clear denunciation of this kind of persecution; the mindset it cultivates leads the Wanukians to try to kill the best and kindest members of their society.
+Wyndham’s novel is a clear denunciation of this kind of persecution; the mindset it cultivates leads the Waknukians to try to kill the best and kindest members of their society.

 While The Chrysalids clearly condemns the atrocities of the past, it also provides a warning for the future.
 Although the Zealanders may not actively seek out people to kill and do not discriminate against people based on their physical appearance, they show no remorse in killing a large group of people with “inferior” abilities in order to promote their own world view.
 The beliefs of the Zealanders can be read as an allegory for Soviet ideologies.
 For example, their promotion of think-together and belief that history is a series of struggles in which one group overthrows another have strongly Marxist undertones.
 At the same time, within the context of the Cold War, one could also interpret the Zealanders as a stand-in for the United States, which was ready to bomb the Soviet Union in order to promote democratic ideals.